euphonie/study-notes/Engineering Tools/Cloud/GCP/Networking.md

 A subnet corresponds to a set of IP addresses or segment.

-- Each VPC network is contained in a GCP project, a default VPC.
+- Each VPC network is contained in a GCP project, a default VPC, and belongs to this project.
 - VPC has global scope and subnets have regional scope.
 - It has global scope and can have subnets spanning different zones worldwide.